Atlantis (Sun Ra album): Recording sessions

-Side one was likely recorded at Sun Studios, New York (the Arkestra's commune) between 1967 and 1969; The title track on side two, Atlantis was recorded at the Olatunji Cultural Center on 125th Street, NY, in 1967.
-A different piece, similarly titled Yucatan was also recorded at the same period and later included for the Impulse reissue in 1973.
-Both versions of Yucatan were included when a record label, Evidence reissued Atlantis in the 1990s.
+Side one was likely recorded at Sun Studios, New York (the Arkestra's commune), between 1967 and 1969.
+The title track on side two was recorded at the Olatunji Cultural Center on 125th Street, NY, in 1967.
+A different piece, titled "Yucatan", was also recorded at the same period and later included for the Impulse reissue in 1973.
+Both versions of "Yucatan" were included when Evidence reissued Atlantis in the 1990s.
 This arrangement remained when Sun Ra's entire back catalog was remastered and reissued by Ra's estate (under the supervision of Irwin Chusid) in 2014.

 Track listing

 All tracks written by Sun Ra.